barnlaten/barnlaten.github.io/clean2/vardag_sjuk_en.md

-# Cleaning list – Weekdays during stomach flu
+## Cleaning list – Weekdays during stomach flu

-- [ ] **1.
-Cross off your children´s name on the cleaning schedule on the drying cabinet.**
+[$] Cross off your children´s name on the cleaning schedule on the drying cabinet.

-- [ ] **2.
-Dishwashing**
+### 2. Dishwashing
-  - [ ] Check if there are unwashed dishes on the kitchen counter or in the sink.
+[$] Check if there are unwashed dishes on the kitchen counter or in the sink.

-  - [ ] Place any unwashed dishes in the dishwasher.
+[$] Place any unwashed dishes in the dishwasher.
-Then start the dishwasher.
-Detergent is found in the cupboard above the stove.

-- [ ] **3.
-Mirrors**
+### 3. Mirrors
-  - [ ] Clean all mirrors with a blue microfiber cloth moisten with some water. <br>
+[$] Clean all mirrors with a blue microfiber cloth moisten with some water.

-Mirrors can be found:<br>
+Mirrors can be found:
-at the toiltes,<br>
+* at the toiltes,
-in the hallway,<br>
+* in the hallway,
-in the green room,<br>
+* in the green room,
-and in the laundry room
+* and in the laundry room

-- [ ] **4.
-Toilets**
+### 4. Toilets
-  - [ ] Take a pink microfiber cloth and moist it with water.
+[$] Take a pink microfiber cloth and moist it with water.

 Dry:
-door handles, <br>
+* door handles,
-doors,<br>
+* doors,
-light switches,<br>
+* light switches,
-lamps, <br>
+* lamps,
-paper towel holders,<br>
+* paper towel holders,
-soap dispensers,<br>
+* soap dispensers,
-toilet paper holders<br>
+* toilet paper holders
-and both in- and outside of the sink. <br>
+* and both in- and outside of the sink.
-Then use the same cloth to clean the toilet, both outside and inside.
+* Then use the same cloth to clean the toilet, both outside and inside.
 Then put the cloth in the laundry basket.

-  - [ ] Disinfect everything with Virkon on a <b>paper towel</b>.
+[$]  Disinfect everything with Virkon on a **paper towel**.
 Let the surface dry itself (10 minutes).
 Re-dry if necessary with damp paper as Virkon leaves a fine dust that needs to be wiped on shiny surfaces, e.g. handle, faucet and toilet paper holder.

-  - [ ] If there is smell, put a few drops of green soap in the toilet.
+[$]  If there is smell, put a few drops of green soap in the toilet.
 Toliet brush can be found in the shelf by the changing table.

-  OBS!
+  **OBS!
 One pink cloth per toilet!
-Do not use the same cloth twice.
+Do not use the same cloth twice.**

-- [ ] **5.
-Trash cans**
+### 5. Trash cans
-  - [ ] Empty the trash cans on the toilets and throw in the garbage room, the key can be found to the right of the entrance door through which you entered the house.
+[$]  Empty the trash cans on the toilets and throw in the garbage room, the key can be found to the right of the entrance door through which you entered the house.

-  - [ ] Put in a new trash bag.
+[$]  Put in a new trash bag.
 New trash bags are found in the cupboard next to the washing machine.

-- [ ] **6.
-Handles and light switches**
+### 6. Handles and light switches
-  - [ ] Use the Virkon on a <b>paper towel</b> and disinfect all handles and light switches in all rooms.
+[$]  Use the Virkon on a **paper towel** and disinfect all handles and light switches in all rooms.
 Let the surface dry itself (10 minutes).
 Re-dry if necessary with damp paper as Virkon leaves a fine dust that needs to be wiped on shiny surfaces, e.g. handle, faucet and toilet paper holder.

-- [ ] **7.
-Doors**
+### 7. Doors
-  - [ ] Wipe off all doors with a blue cloth.
+[$]  Wipe off all doors with a blue cloth.

-- [ ] **8.
-Lamps**
+### 8. Lamps
-  - [ ] Wipe off the red lamps above the tables in the kitchen with a blue cloth.
+[$]  Wipe off the red lamps above the tables in the kitchen with a blue cloth.

-- [ ] **9.
-Vacuum cleaning**
+### 9. Vacuum cleaning
-  - [ ] Vacuum clean all floors, sofas and carpets.
+[$]  Vacuum clean all floors, sofas and carpets.

-  - [ ] If you want, air the rooms during vacuum cleaning but make sure to close all windows afterwards.
+[$]  If you want, air the rooms during vacuum cleaning but make sure to close all windows afterwards.

-- [ ] **10.
-Mopping**
+### 10. Mopping
-  - [ ] Moist a microfiber mop with water and mop the floor in the kitchen.
+[$]  Moist a microfiber mop with water and mop the floor in the kitchen.

-  - [ ] Change to a new mop, moist it and mop the entry hall.
+[$]  Change to a new mop, moist it and mop the entry hall.

-  - [ ] Take yet another mop, moist it and mop the green room, painting room and one of the toilets.
+[$]  Take yet another mop, moist it and mop the green room, painting room and one of the toilets.

-  - [ ] Finally, take a fourth mop, moist it and mop the play room, the laundry room and the other toilet.
+[$]  Finally, take a fourth mop, moist it and mop the play room, the laundry room and the other toilet.

-  - [ ] Mop underneath all shelves and use only water to moist with.
+[$]  Mop underneath all shelves and use only water to moist with.
 Bring a bottle of water to soak stains on the floor, otherwise difficult to remove.

-  NOTE!
-Hang all the used mops on the laundry basket.
+**NOTE!
+Hang all the used mops on the laundry basket.**

+### Last notes

-- [ ] **11.
-Take down all chairs from the tables, close the windows and close all doors with the upper handle.**
+[$] Take down all chairs from the tables, close the windows and close all doors with the upper handle.**

-- [ ] **12.
-Make sure you turn on the alarm system before leaving!**
+[$] Make sure you turn on the alarm system before leaving!**

+## Info

+### In case of an outbreak of stomach disease
+- To see the cleaning routines that apply to during a outbreak of stomach illness, select "Stomach flu" at the top of this page.
+- In the event of an outbreak of stomach illness, the staff will put up a note on the cleaning schedule with the text <b> Virkon </b>.
+- If there is mixed Virkon, use it.
+Check that the date does not exceed 5 days.
+- If the solution is too old or out of stock mix new solution.
+Instructions and materials are in the cupboard to the left of the door between the changing room and the playroom.

+### Tips and tricks
+- Always hang the mops and cloths on the rim of the laundry basket.
+- Don't put the chairs standing on the tables, put them up-side-down or hang them on the side of the table.
+- Don't forget to put down all the latches, including the door out to the yard.
+- Don't use to much water when mopping.
+Too much water on the floor make bacteria grow and can damage the floor.
+- Don't use any cleaning Chemicals on the floor, not even "såpa".
+Use water on "stubborn" smudges.

+### Other information
+- The responsibility for cleaning lies with the "Miljögruppen".
+The environmental group can be reached by emailing miljo@barnlaten.se
+- Always email "Miljögruppen" if there is something you discover that is missing when you clean or if you take the last of something / open the last bottle, etc.
+- Always check that the vacuum cleaner bag is not full, notify "Miljögruppen" if you open the last box with vacuum cleaner bags.
+- Detergent is in the cupboard to the left of the door between the changing room and the playroom.
+- Everyday cleaning takes about 1 hour and weekend cleaning about 1.5 hours once you have gotten into the habit.
+- Last but not least ...
+Use common sense and remember that we clean so that our children and staff have a good environment around them and to minimize the spread of infection.

+### The following is done by the staff every day
+- Sweeps under the tables and keeps order in the kitchen.
+- Throws away garbage, leftover food and diapers.
+- Cleans shelves and cabinets where toys and other materials are available.
+- Washes linen and towels.
+- Washes changing table and sink.
+- Check that toilet paper and soap are available.

+- Last update 2020-03-08